 4. Reward Your Pooch’s Hard Work

 Positive reinforcement is a great way of encouraging your dog to be safe and confident in the water.
 Alongside plenty of verbal praise and pats, give your dog a treat every time they face their fears and go into the water.
-This will help encourage them to go in time and time again, knowing there’s a tasty treat at the other side!
+This will help encourage them to go in time and time again, knowing there’s a tasty treat on the other side!

 As always, practice makes perfect!
 It’s important to remember that building your dog’s confidence in water will take time.
 It could take weeks, months or even years to get your dog confident in the water and it really does vary from dog to dog.
 Don’t push them if they are noticeably scared and encourage and reward them as much you can.
 You’ll be sure to have a water baby on your hands in no time at all!